Pablojea/boe-job-scrapper/README.md

 time_span : Is the number of days to collect data from

-area : Is the name of the province to search offers in.
-Must be provided in the format '(province_name')
+areas : List with the names of the provinces to search offers in.
+Must be provided in the format